Bryan Reynolds Preview, Player Props: Pirates vs. Twins

-On Saturday, Bryan Reynolds (.644 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:10 PM ET.
+Bryan Reynolds -- with a slugging percentage of .522 in his past 10 games, including three home runs -- will be in action for the Pittsburgh Pirates versus the Minnesota Twins, with Dallas Keuchel on the hill, on August 20 at 2:10 PM ET.

-He strung together three hits (going 3-for-5 with an RBI) in his last game against the Twins.
+He had a hitless showing in his most recent game (0-for-5) against the Twins.

 Bryan Reynolds Game Info & Props vs. the Twins